UoMResearchIT/r-tidyverse-digital-humanities/_episodes/05-dplyr.md

 ## Manipulating data frames

-Manipulation of data frames means many things to many researchers, we often select certain observations (rows) or variables (columns), we often group the data by a certain variable(s), or calculating summary statistics.
+Manipulation of data frames means many things to many researchers.
+We often select only certain observations (rows) or variables (columns).
+We often group the data by a certain variable(s), or calculate summary statistics.

 ## The `dplyr` package